Men As Peacemakers

 Given enough resources, organizations that foster innovation like Men As Peacemakers (MAP), can create revolutionary strategies, with the potential to impact individuals on a national level.
 This lesson is critical to MAP’s strategy of creating an atmosphere of innovation throughout all of its programs.
 When it is necessary for staff to constantly produce shortsighted results with limited resources, innovation is significantly less likely.
 With funding streams like the Community Innovation Grant, staff are given the opportunity to look at the entire picture and develop new ideas that increase local impact and drive strategies for national impact.

-Inclusion has been the most important element in our process.
+Inclusion has played a critical role in our innovation process.
 There was a tremendous need for comprehensive educational materials for Duluth coaches and coaches throughout the state of MN prior to this project.
-We were able to create a unique and unprecedented training in a male-driven climate that was unused to discussions of gender norms and gender equity.
+We were able to collaboratively create a unique and unprecedented training in a male-driven climate that was unused to discussions of gender norms and gender equity.
 In order to achieve successful, impactful trainings, we needed to create discussions and action plans that resonated with an audience new to combating gender violence and sexual assault.
 Coaches, players, and administrators from local Duluth sports organizations, and those throughout the state of Minnesota, were constantly engaged in the process of development.
-One example of this appears in the online training Coaching for Change.
-In this scenario based training, users hear coaches directly respond with the steps to prevent and intervene in harmful situations.
+The intentional inclusion of these stakeholders was critical to all of our work, especially with coaches who were skeptical of the role of athletics in prevention of violence against women and children.

 If you could do it all over again...